 Like for the ozone section, the daily time series of CO and associated averaged profile at Frankfurt are presented in Fig. 5.6 and 5.7.
 The forecast and analysis of the regional ENSEMBLE is shown in red and green respectively, and CAMS-global is shown in blue.
-As it can be seen on the time series, for CO sampling is better than that of ozone for this MAM period, as some CO data are also available during the month of April.
-On the time series, available observations of CO in the lowest layers are mostly below the climatological values and often below one standard deviation from the mean, although a few exceptions are found in the surface layer where some values reach one standard deviation above the climatology (Fig. 5.6).
+On the time series, available observations of CO in the lowest layers are mostly below or close to the climatological values and often reaching values below one standard deviation from the mean.
+Two exceptions are found in the surface layer where values are close to one standard deviation above the climatology during the months of August (Fig. 5.6 and Fig. 5.8).